 - 98. The Strategic Plan links gender and hunger, and notes the importance of gender sensitivity and equality, stating that WFP must be "mindful of the powerful link between gender and hunger; and WFP will continue working at programme, institutional and inter-agency levels to ensure gender sensitivity and equality in all its efforts".
 The 2009 gender policy reflected these priorities and focused on creating an enabling environment to mainstream gender in WFP's policies and programmes and to promote research and evidence-driven approaches.
 Staff capacity to do this remains a gap, and providing training for staff on gender analysis and integrating gender in the full scope of WFP's work is part of the corporate gender action plan and a priority. - 99.
 Reaching women is a critical component of WFP's approach to gender.
-Eighty percent of food for training participants, 40 percent of participants in food for work and 50 percent of cash and voucher beneficiaries are women (Figures 14, 15 and 16).
+In 2011, 66 percent of food for training participants, 36 percent of participants in food-for-work activities and 52 percent of cash and voucher beneficiaries were women (Figures 14, 15 and 16).

-Figure 14: Food for Training Participants
+Figure 14: Food-for-Training Participants

-Figure 15: Food for Work Participants
+Figure 15: Food-for-Work Participants